rails/kredis/README.md

 config.kredis.connector = ->(config) { SomeRedisProxy.new(config) }
 ```

-The fail safe mechanism supports silently rescuing or returning a default value in the event that the Redis client returns an error (e.g. Redis is down).
-You can disable the default fail safe mechanism:
+The fail-safe mechanism supports silently rescuing or returning a default value in the event that the Redis client returns an error (e.g. Redis is down).
+You can disable the default fail-safe mechanism:

 ```ruby
 config.kredis.fail_safe = false